dqops/dqo/docs/examples/pii-valid-usa-zipcode-percent.md

 check run
 ```
 You should see the results as the one below.
-The percent of the valid USA zipcode values in the `incident_zip` column is above 99.0% and the check gives valid result.
+The percent of the valid USA zipcode values in the `incident_zip` column is below 99.0% and the check raised a warning.
 ```
 Check evaluation summary per table:
 +----------+-------------------------------+------+--------------+-------------+--------+------+------------+----------------+